Amazon RDS: Architecting Managed Relational Databases on AWS

 Integration with Other Services

-VPCRDS instances live in VPC subnets, security groups control accessNetwork isolation, private subnets for DBs, granular traffic control
+VPCRDS instances reside in VPC subnets with security groups governing accessNetwork isolation, private subnets for databases, and granular traffic control

-S3Snapshot export, long-term backups, query results (Athena)Cross-region disaster recovery, compliance archives, analytics on exported data
+S3Snapshot export, long-term backup storage, and analytics via AthenaCross-region disaster recovery, compliance archives, and analytical queries on exported data

-IAMControl who can manage RDS, IAM database authenticationPrinciple of least privilege, developers only read access to prod DBs
+IAMControls who can manage RDS resources and enables IAM database authenticationPrinciple of least privilege — granting developers read-only access to production databases

-Route53Health checks of RDS endpoint, failover DNSMulti-region DR, automatic DNS failover if primary region fails
+Route53Health checks against the RDS endpoint with DNS failover configurationMulti-region disaster recovery with automatic DNS failover if the primary region fails

-DMSMigrate data to RDS from on-premise or other DBsLift-and-shift migrations, ongoing replication, zero-downtime migrations
+DMSMigrates data to RDS from on-premises databases or other cloud sourcesLift-and-shift migrations, ongoing replication, and zero-downtime migration strategies

-ECS/FargateContainerized apps connect to RDSMicroservices architecture, each service with its own DB connection pool
+ECS/FargateContainerized applications connect to RDS through standard database driversMicroservices architectures where each service maintains its own connection pool

-ElastiCacheCache layer in front of RDS to reduce DB loadSession storage, query result caching, hot data acceleration
+ElastiCacheCaching layer positioned in front of RDS to reduce database loadSession storage, query result caching, and acceleration of frequently accessed data

-RDS ProxyManaged connection pooler between app and RDSLambda functions (avoid connection exhaustion), faster failover
+RDS ProxyManaged connection pooler sitting between applications and the databaseLambda functions avoiding connection exhaustion, and faster recovery after failover events

 Additional Resources